akb825/DeepSea/android/README.md

 This directory contains an Android Studio project to build the test applications to run on Android.
 This also provides a reference for setting up other projects that utalize DeepSea.
 This provides both debug and release targets for each of the GUI testers, and will build for the four main ABIs. (x86, x86_64, armeabi-v7a, and arm64-v8a) Release builds will use debug signing so they can be deployed without setting up a signature intended for general distribution.

 In order to build the project, you must have run `update.sh -l android-all` to download the pre-built Android library dependnencies.
+You will also need the following packages installed in Android Studio:

+* SDK Platform API 18 (Android 4.3 Jelly Bean)
+* SDK Tools:
+	* CMake
+	* LLDB
+	* NDK

 # Key components